 As we have talked about frequently, Attribution fraud has become a big issue for many brands and the whole advertising ecosystem.
 As a horizontal platform, focused on mobile, mediasmart has to deal with fraud in many different shapes.

-We're developing new ways of combatting ad fraud at mediasmart and educating our publishing partners on steps they can take to minimise it.
+We're developing new ways of combating ad fraud at mediasmart and educating our publishing partners on steps they can take to minimise it.
 Check this conversation below between Faqfraud and our CEO Noelia Amoedo, discussing how to combat attribution fraud, and much more!.

 How to combat attribution fraud with Noelia Amoedo of mediasmart